contagon/handbook/handbook/11-young-women.md

 Class meetings are held on the second and fourth Sundays of the month.
 They last 50 minutes.
 A member of the class presidency conducts.
 She leads the class in reciting the theme and counseling together about assignments and other matters.

 A class member or adult leader then leads gospel instruction.
 Class presidencies counsel with adult leaders about who should teach.
-Meeting outlines are found in Come, Follow Me﻿—For Aaronic Priesthood Quorums and Young Women Classes (see [ComeFollowMe.ChurchofJesusChrist.org](https://comefollowme.churchofjesuschrist.org/)).
+Meeting outlines are found in Come, Follow Me—For Aaronic Priesthood Quorums and Young Women Classes (see [ComeFollowMe.ChurchofJesusChrist.org](https://comefollowme.churchofjesuschrist.org/)).

 If a ward has more than one Young Women class, they meet separately.
 However, they may meet together when there is a special need.
-Young women and young men may occasionally combine for a Sunday lesson, as directed by the bishopric.
+Young women and young men may occasionally combine for a Sunday lesson, as coordinated by the bishopric and the Young Women presidency.

 Young women are encouraged to participate in seminary (see [15.1](15-seminaries-and-institutes.md#151-seminary)).